+evident

+5) It will become in chapter fixe four that the more important part of the rock has not yet been uncovered.

-0 村主都に入る者にとや O Ø The Functions of Transcendental Method We have been inviting the reader to discover in himself 5) It will become evident in Chapter Four that the more important part of the rock has not yet been uncovered. the original normative pattern of recurrent and related operations that yield cumulative and progressive results.
+4 .
+The Functions of Transcendental Method

+We have been inviting the reader to discover in himself the original normative pattern of recurrent and related operations that yield cumulative and progressive results.
 We have now to consider what uses or functions are served by that basic method.

 First, then, there is the normative function.
-All special methods consist in making specific the transcendental precepts, Be attentive, Be intelligent, Be reasonable, Be responsible.
-But before they are ever formulated in concepts and expressed in words, those precepts have a prior existence and reality in the spontaneous, structured dynamism of human consciousness.
-Moreover, just as the transcendental precepts rest simply on a study of the operations themselves, so specific categorial precepts rest on a study of the mind operating in a given field.
-The ultimate basis of both transcendental and categorial precepts will be advertence to the difference between attention and inattention, intelligence and stupidity, reasonableness and unreasonableness, responsibility and irresponsibility.
+All special methods consist in making specific the transcendmental precepts, Be attentive, Be intelligent, Be reasonable, Be responsible.
+But before they are ever formulated in concepts and expressed In worder those precepts whether is left in their transcendental renerality or contracted categorially have a r prior existence and reality in the spontaneous, structured dynamism of human dense i usness now indeed is the time for all good men to run to in words, those precepts have a prior existence and reality in the spontaneous, structured dynamism of human consciousness.
+Moreover, just as the transcendental precepts rest simply on a study of the operations themselves, so specific categorial prescepts rest on a study of the mind operating in a given field.
+The ultimate basis of both transcendent al and categorial precepts will be advertence to the difference between attention and inattention, intelligence and stupidity, reasonableness and unreasonableness, responsibility and irresponsibility.

 Secondly, there is the critical function.
-The scandal still continues that men, while they tend to agree on scientific questions, tend to disagree in the most outrageous fashion on basic philosophic issues.
+The scandal still continues that men, while they to tend to agree on scientific questions, tend to disagree in the most outrageous fashion on basic philosophic issues.
 So they disagree about the activities named knowing, about the relation of those activities to reality, and about reality itself.
 However, differences on the third, reality, can be reduced to differences about the first and second, knowledge and objectivity.
-Differences on the second, objectivity, can be reduced to differences on the first, cognitional theory.
-Finally, differences in cognitional theory can be resolved by bringing to light the contradiction 0 0 between a mistaken cognitional theory and the actual performance 6 of the mistaken theorist.
+Differences on the second, objectivity, can be result reduced to differences on the first, cognitional theory.
+Finally, differences in cognitional theory can be resolved by bringing to light the contradiction between a mistaken cognitional theory and the actual performance of the mistaken theorist.
 To take the simplest instance, Hume thought the human mind to be a matter of impressions linked together by custom.
 But Hume's own mind was quite original.
-Therefore, Hume's own mind was not what Hume considered the human mind to be.
+Thereoffre, Hume's own mind was not what Hume considered the human mind to be.

+b \$

+In greater detail, Insight, pp. 387 ff.
+Collection, pp. 203 ff.

 Thirdly, there is the dialectical function.
-For the critical use of transcendental method can be applied to every mistaken cognitional theory, whether expressed with philosophic generality or presupposed by a method of hermeneutics, of historical investigation, of theology, or demythologization.
+For the critical use of transcendental method can be applied to every mistaken cognitional theory, whether expressed with philosophyce generality or presupposed by a method of hermeneutics, of historical investigation, of theology or demythologization.

 Moreover, these applications can be extended to concomitant views on epistemology and metaphysics.
 In this fashion one can determine the dialectical series of basic positions, which criticism confirms, and of basic counter-positions, which criticism confounds.

 Fourthly, there is the systematic function.
 For in the measure that transcendental method is objectified, there are determined a set of basic terms and relations, namely, the terms that refer to the operations of cognitional process, and the relations that link these operations to one another.
-Such terms and relations are the substance of cognitional theory.
+Such terms and relations are the publishmence of cognitional theory.
 They reveal the ground for epistemology.
-They are found to be isomorphic, with the terms and relations denoting the 6) In greater detail, Insight, pp.387 ff.
-Collection, pp. 203 ff.
+They are found to be isomorphic with the terms and relations denoting the ontological structure of any reality propositionate to human knowing cognitional process.

-7) This isomorphism rests on the fact that one and the same process constructs both elementary acts of knowing into a γ 0 0 ontological structure of any reality proportionate to human cognitional process.
+This isomorphism rests on the fact that one and the same process constructs both elementary acts of knowing into a compound knowing and elementary objects of knowing into the compound object.